DanielBecerraOFS/duplicate-invoices/README.md

 > **WORK IN PROGRESS** : Create a module folder for ✨SOFIA✨ UI.

 ## ToDo:
-- [ ] Include a color Palette and Theme vars
+- [✅] Include a color Palette and Theme vars
+- [✅] Desing a Modal Alerts
-- [ ] Desing a Modal Alerts and Sheet Alerts Logs
+- [ ] Desing a Sheet Alerts Logs
 - [ ] Review SOFIA components